qr-bao/predatorandpreygameEnv1/README.md

 ---

 ## Tasks need to do future
-- using one RL algorithm to play game
+- using one RL algorithm to play game(finished)
-- Refactoring and organizing the code.
-- Structuring the architecture and using appropriate variables.
 - The obstacle collision detection part currently has issues, and the edge collision detection function needs to be rewritten.(finished)
-- A new reproduction model has been adopted, so the game parameters need to be adjusted.
+- A new reproduction model has been adopted, so the game parameters need to be adjusted.(finished)
-- There are still many small bugs that need to be fixed.
 -

 ---